yonkahlon/Zenject/README.md

 Note that you will need to have graphviz installed for this to work (which you can find [here](http://www.graphviz.org/)).
 You will be prompted to choose the location the first time.

 The result is two files (Foo.dot and Foo.png).
 The dot file is included in case you want to add custom graphviz commands.
 As an example, this is the graph that is generated when run on the sample project:

+However, admittedly, I personally haven't gotten a lot of mileage out of this feature.
+When I have found it useful it's when I first encounter a lot of unfamiliar code.
+Reading a visual diagram can be easier than reading the code in some cases.

 <img src="UnityProject/Assets/Zenject/Main/ExampleObjectGraph.png?raw=true" alt="Example Object Graph" width="600px" height="127px"/>